 You can give to Yale via cash, check, and with a credit card online or over the phone, as well as with a gift of marketable securities or other assets.
-Email firstname.lastname@example.org or call 203.432.5436 for details.
+Email firstname.lastname@example.org or call 203.432.5436 for details or assistance.

 Your gift can have an even greater impact if your employer has a matching gift program.